jordypereira/assignment-vacuum-cleaner/assignment.md

 # Tibber Platform environment

 The Tibber platform consists of a swarm of microservices running as Docker containers.
 The primary development platforms are .NET, Node JS and Python in conjunction with other technologies.
 Our main ways of data storage are through PostgreSQL as relational/document storage and Amazon S3 as blob storage.

-Technical Case
+## Technical Case

 Create a new microservice that could fit into the Tibber Platform environment as described above.
-The created service will simulate a robot moving in an oce space and will be cleaning the places this robot visits.
+The created service will simulate a robot moving in an office space and will be cleaning the places this robot visits.
 The path of the robot's movement is described by the starting coordinates and move commands.
 After the cleaning has been done, the robot reports the number of unique places cleaned.
 The service will